nguyendanhda98/tts-bot/README.md

 ## Deploying to Heroku

 To deploy to Heroku, you can click on the image below and login to your account.
+Template used by [moonstar-x](https://github.com/moonstar-x)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/moonstar-x/discord-tts-bot)